 “The federal solar tax credit is a critical policy support making it easier for consumers and businesses across the state to go solar,” said Bernadette Del Chiaro, Executive Director of the California Solar Energy Industries Association (CALSEIA), which gives voice to the more than 2,000 solar companies doing business in California.
 “We applaud the bipartisan leadership of our California Congressional delegation in supporting passage of this multi-year extension of the ITC.”

 The solar industry, which now employs about 200,000 people in the United States, will continue to grow and expects to expand employment to 440,000 by 2020.
-Locally, Renova Solar employs more than 125 and has an estimated annual economic impact of $24 million.
+In the Coachella Valley,, Renova Energy employs more than 125 and has an estimated annual economic impact of $24 million.